rocreguant/I-have-time/README.md

 * sideshow.html => Is a JavaScript piece of code, that shows a title, picture and description in a sideshow format.
 With automatic progression, pause, and manual iteration.

 * founds-analysis.py => With this script I try to predict future values on some test founds using Gaussian Process (GP) and Heteroscedastic GP.
+Not fully working for the testing set.
+It's good but not enough.

+* tendence-analysis.py => is the follow up of founds-analysis.py.
+This time I simply consider that if yesterday increased today too, and the same for decrease.